Code-Institute-Submissions/Leetzner-Djurgardens-IF_NovResub/README.md

 ![problem](assets/Readme%20files/problem.png)

-I´ve encountered some small bugs like the scissors wasn´t able to draw because I misspelled the word scissors in my Javascript, I missed the "s" on the end.
-When played on mobile-device the "restart-game" button stays white when pushed, but returns to the right color when you push the "sign-buttons".
-The "sign-buttons" hover over effect dosen´t work on the mobile device, because you won´t hover with your fingers :) (so not a bugg but not same as browser)
+I struggled with the list section of the webpage, it didn´t fit the screen well to smaller displays if i used the "rows" as a flex direction, so I did a media query to make it display as "colums" on smaller devices.

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fleetzner.github.io%2FJava-Game%2F)
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fleetzner.github.io%2FDjurgardens-IF%2F)
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fleetzner.github.io%2FJava-Game%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv)
+  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fleetzner.github.io%2FDjurgardens-IF%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv)

 ### Unfixed Bugs

-The computer score dosen´t count, this is not a real bug, I just left it out because I think it ruins my design (the score still counts but dosen´t show up).
+When the wepage is scrolled and you come to the arena section, the navigationbar can´t be clicked if the picture of the arena is showing over it.

 ## Deployment